 5. Get your air conditioner tuned up.

 Just like any machine, air conditioners are susceptible to wear and tear and a buildup of grime and dust that make them less efficient.
 When your AC is not operating as efficiently as it could be, that means that it’s using more energy than it used to in order to cool your home.
 This results in a higher energy bill.
 If you’re experiencing higher energy bills than last summer and can’t remember the last time your AC was serviced, it’s probably time to schedule a tune-up.
+We also offer expert AC repairs and replacements if your unit needs more than basic maintenance.

 When the time comes for HVAC maintenance in Chesapeake or the surrounding areas, trust the expert team at Hutton Power & Light, LLC.